rclone/rclone/docs/content/sftp.md

 SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.
+This remote checksumming (file hashing) is recommended and enabled by default.
-This remote check can be disabled by setting the configuration option `disable_hashcheck` to a blank value.
-This may be required if you're connecting to SFTP servers which are not under your control, and to which the execution of remote commands is prohibited.
+Disabling the checksumming may be required if you are connecting to SFTP servers which are not under your control, and to which the execution of remote commands is prohibited.
+Set the configuration option `disable_hashcheck` to `true` to disable checksumming.

 The only ssh agent supported under Windows is Putty's pageant.